High School Equivalency (GED®) preparation classes

 The tests students take during intake testing sessions are not High School Equivalency (GED®) practice tests.
 They help place students in correct classes and are required for enrollment.

-Winter quarter classes are closed for enrollment.
-Sign up for an information session below to get started for spring.
-Spring quarter classes begins April 2, 2018.
+Sign up for an information session below to get started for summer.
+Summer quarter classes begin July 2, 2018.